google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 dog.
 The default is *consistency*, if your page loads without a service worker, neither will its subresources.
 If you load [the demo](https://cdn.rawgit.com/jakearchibald/80368b84ac1ae8e229fc90b3fe826301/raw/ad55049bee9b11d47f1f7d19a73bf3306d156f43/){:
-.external} a second time (eg refresh the page), it'll be controlled, both the page and the image will go through "fetch" events, and you'll see a cat instead.
+.external} a second time (in other words, refresh the page), it'll be controlled.
+Both the page and the image will go through `fetch` events, and you'll see a cat instead.

 ### clients.claim